 - film economics at the Università della Svizzera italiana (Lugano)

 - filmmaking at the Zurich University of the Arts or the University of Applied Sciences and Arts Western Switzerland (Lausanne/Geneva).

 The inter-university Master’s in Film Studies of the SWISS CINEMA NETWORK is a single major with 120 credits.

 In Zurich, the language of instruction is German.
-The program includes compulsory courses in French.
+The program includes compulsory courses in French and English.

 Goals and career prospects

 The Master’s program builds upon the Bachelor’s minor degree program.
 It offers in-depth examination of the subject area with an emphasis on film aesthetics, history, culture, and technology.
 Focus areas are:

 - fiction – nonfiction – narration